 Recipe: Basic Bone Broth

-Tasty bone broth made in your slow-cooker - fast and easy
+Tasty bone broth recipe made in your slow-cooker - fast and easy

-Great to eat when you have a cold or the flu...
+Great to eat when you have the cold or flu

-Here is how to make a basic bone broth:
+Here is how to make this basic bone broth recipe:

 - use grass-fed beef marrow bones or leftover roasted beef bones or roasted chicken carcass (free-range or pastured chicken)